-- 1. the geometry of both central and forward detectors, - 2. magnetic field for tracks and energy flow - 3. reconstruction of photons, leptons, jets, b-jets, $\tau$ -jets and missing transverse energy, - 4. lepton isolation, - 5. trigger emulation, - 6. an event display.
+- 1. the geometry of both central and forward detectors,

+- 2. the effect of magnetic field on tracks,

+- 3. the reconstruction of photons, leptons, jets, b-jets, $\tau$ -jets and missing transverse energy,

+- 4. a lepton isolation,

+- 5. a trigger emulation,

+- 6. an event display.

-Although this kind of approach yields much realistic results than a simple "parton-level" analysis, a fast simulation comes with some limitations.
+Although Delphes yields much realistic results than a simple "parton-level" analysis, it has some limitations.
 Detector geometry is idealised, being uniform, symmetric around the beam axis, and having no cracks nor dead material.
 Secondary interactions, multiple scatterings, photon conversion and bremsstrahlung are also neglected.